FRIENDS OF SCOTCHMANS CREEK AND VALLEY RESERVE INC.

 The work includes planting, weeding, maintenance and revegetation.
 After we have finished working we get together for a cup of tea or coffee and a chat.

 If you enjoy gardening perhaps you would like to join us.
 We are always pleased to see new faces.
-For further information you could contact Kallista Sears on 0419 373 725 or Monash Council on 03 9518 3723.
+For further information you could contact Tony Walker on 0414 278 121 or Monash Council on 03 9518 3723.

 Work parties are not held on days of 30 deg. or more, or on days of total fire ban.